Investment Rounds Report

 Developing a successful LRF project

-Projects selected by the LRF Investment Panel can demonstrate the following:
+Projects selected for investment by the Investment Panel demonstrate the following:

 • A clear link between the activities to be undertaken and the co-benefits to be delivered.
 Information is supported by baseline data, site specific conditions or evidence-based land management activities suitable to the existing vegetation.